 Turning to industries, automation potential is highest among primary and secondary activities such as manufacturing, agriculture, and mining as well as in some large service sectors such as retail and food preparation.
 The inclusion of the latter again points to the main difference between AI and IT era automation, namely, that such low-wage service activities have in recent decades absorbed employment shifted into them from industries that are more reliant on routine-intensive labor.
-Now, though, automation risk could reach as high as 73 percent of the current task content of today’s occupations in accommodations and food services, followed by 59 percent in manufacturing and 58 percent in transportation and warehousing.
-In this regard, the self-checkout kiosk and AI concierge will loom just as large as industrial robots as threats to employment looking forward.
+Now, though, automration risk could reach as high as 73 percent of the current task content of today’s occupations in accommodations and food services, followed by 59 percent in manufacturing and 58 percent in transportation and warehousing.
+The self-checkout kiosk and AI concierge may soon loom just as large as industrial robots as threats to future employment.
 By contrast, the risk of task substitution is less than half that in high-skill, complex, and interpersonal industries like information, management, professional and technical services, and education.